-JOHN A HARWOOD CITATION (at the Graduation Ceremony)
+JOHN A HARWOOD CITATION

-to the candidate who has made outstanding progress during the first year of his/her course.
+This Citation is awarded in memory of the illustrious Founder and Past President to the student who has made outstanding progress during the first year of his/her course.

 MENTORS will be appropriately qualified and experienced persons

-WE HOPE THIS EDUCATION OVERVIEW HAS BEEN SUITABLY INFORMATIVE.
+WE TRUST THIS OVERVIEW HAS BEEN INFORMATIVE.

 PLEASE ADDRESS ANY QUESTIONS TO THE COLLEGE REGISTRAR